- Public Works

-The Fleet Maintenance Division provides the City’s vehicle and equipment fleet of 644 pieces of equipment with high quality maintenance and repairs.
-Through Annual Inspections and Preventive Maintenance inspections, vehicles are kept to D.O.T.
-Standards.
-The City’s fleet includes 298 pieces of equipment in Public Works, 154 in Parks Department, 76 in Police Department, 66 in Fire Department and 33 in Health/Recycle Department, 13 at Mid-American Center, and four Special Transit Service Buses.
-In addition, contracted services are provided for 147 assets for Preventive Maintenance and repair.
-These include; 120 pieces of equipment for the Council Bluffs Community Schools, 16 for Carter Lake Fire and Police Department, nine for the Airport Authority and two for Pottawattamie County Assessor’s Office.
+The Fleet Maintenance Division provides the City’s vehicle and equipment fleet of 821 pieces of equipment with high-quality maintenance and repairs.
+Through annual inspections and preventive maintenance inspections, vehicles are kept to D.O.T. standards.
+The City’s fleet includes 302 pieces of equipment in Public Works, 158 in Parks and Recreation, 76 in Police Department, 68 in Fire Department, 24 in Recycling, 15 in Community Development, 13 at the Mid-American Center, and four Special Transit Service buses.
+In addition, contracted services are provided for 160 assets for preventive maintenance and repair.
+These include 129 pieces of equipment for the Council Bluffs Community Schools, 17 for Carter Lake Fire and Police Department, nine for the Airport Authority, three for the Pottawattamie County Sheriff's Motor Division, and two for the Pottawattamie County Assessor’s Office.

 Fuel for the city fleet is purchased and monitored through the Fleet Maintenance Division.
-Currently the city has a total capacity of 44,120 gallons of fuel located at six different locations.
+Currently, the city has a total capacity of 45,120 gallons of fuel located at six different locations.
 Monitoring is accomplished by fuel metering heads on each pump.
 The information can be stored in the head or directly transferred to the monitoring computer.
 On average, the Fleet Maintenance Facility pumps 420 gallons of 10% ethanol unleaded gasoline and 350 gallons of diesel fuel per day at the main facility.
-Fleet is responsible for all regulatory compliance pertaining to the purchase, handling and use of fuels.
-This includes certified Class A and B Operators that are responsible for monitoring and record keeping of the fuel.
+Fleet is responsible for all regulatory compliance pertaining to the purchase, handling, and use of fuels.
+This includes certified Class A and B Operators that are responsible for monitoring and record-keeping of the fuel.
 In addition, the Class A and B Operators trained all employees as Class C Operators.
 Class C Operators are first responders in any fuel release.

-Acquisition, utilization, replacement and disposal of vehicles and equipment are responsibilities of the Fleet Maintenance Division.
-Requests are made for purchase of equipment to the Fleet Division by other City Departments.
+Acquisition, utilization, replacement, and disposal of vehicles and equipment are the responsibility of the Fleet Maintenance Division.
+Requests are made for the purchase of equipment to the Fleet Division by other City Departments.
 These requests are analyzed for need and use and recommendations are given for the proper equipment to do the job.
-Once equipment is determined to have served it useful life, Fleet prepares and directs disposal of equipment through sealed bid, auction or trade.
+Once the equipment is determined to have served its useful life, Fleet prepares and directs the disposal of equipment through sealed bid, auction, or trade.